 |List of Black Belts||Alliance black belts listed on BJJ Heroes|

 In trying to expand Alliance to the US market, Romero Cavalcanti decided to shift gears and head to Miami.
-Jacaré left one of his top students in charge of his gyms and moved to sunny Florida, however, Jacaré did not settle in Miami and soon changed to Altlanta where the academy truly grew.
+Jacaré left one of his top students in charge of his gyms and moved to sunny Florida.
+Jacaré (who has double citizenship), ended up not settling in Miami, moving to Altlanta where the academy truly grew.
 Atlanta then became the Head Quarters of the Alliance Team.

-The fighters were due to come back to the team in time for the World Jiu Jitsu Championship (the famous Mundial).
-The two federations persisted in “locking horns” and scheduled their most important tournaments for the same weekend.
+The fighters were due to come back to the team in time for the World Jiu-Jitsu Championship (the famous Mundial), but both federations persisted in “locking horns”, scheduling their most important tournaments for the same weekend.
 It was agreed that the Alliance team would compete at IBJJF’s event.
-In a last minute change of heart, CBJJO anticipated their World Tournament (Copa do Mundo), making it possible to compete in both events.
-Demian Maia was quick to subscribe to the Copa do Mundo (CBJJO) and as a result was taken off the team for IBJJF’s World Championship.
+In a last-minute change of heart, CBJJO anticipated their World Tournament (Copa do Mundo), making it possible to compete in both events.
+Demian Maia was quick to subscribe to the Copa do Mundo (CBJJO) and as a result, was taken off the team for IBJJF’s World Championship.
 This caused many of the Alliance team “elders” to publicly show their discontent towards Gurgel’s actions.
 Many, like Otavio Couto, believed that Fabio did not have the right or the power to expel the teams most experienced black belts.
-He (Couto) said to Tatame Magazine at the time:
+He (Couto) said to Tatame Magazine at the time:”Ninguém foi expulso da Alliance.
+Eles foram expulsos apenas da academia do Fábio, mas ainda são atletas da equipe.“Translation:

-Even though many didn’t believe it would happen, Jacaré ended asking the students who were at the origin of the turmoil to leave the team.
-With them several others followed in show of support, leaving the team naked of black belt world Champions.
+Even though many didn’t believe it would happen, Jacaré (the team leader) chose to sit on the fence, not voicing his opinion on the matter publicly.
+This caused the students to leave the team.
+With them several others followed in a show of support, leaving the team naked of black belt world champions.

 - Fernando “Tererê”